barjacks/bg_copy_paste/README.md

-# Copy-Paste at the Swiss Supreme Courts
+# Copy-Paste at the Swiss Supreme Court

 The judges have worked on 77'000 appeals from 2007 up until July 2017.
 Many attorney claim that judges and law clerks are increasingly